 Ipratropium bromide (Atrovent) is a prescription nasal spray that can help relieve a very runny nose.
 People with glaucoma or an enlarged prostate should not use Atrovent.

-- Antihistamine eye drops -- relieve both nasal and eye symptoms.
-Examples include azelastine, olopatadine, ketotifen, and levocabastine
+- Antihistamine eye drops relieve both nasal and eye symptoms.
+These include azelastine, olopatadine, ketotifen, and levocabastine.

-- Decongestant eye drops -- such as phenylephrine and naphazoline
+- Decongestant eye drops include phenylephrine and naphazoline.

 Eye drops may cause stinging or even headache.